Goal C Responsible Land Use

 As Windsor and the surrounding areas grow, it will be important to use the land responsibly by strengthening existing linkages and creating new ones.
 The benefits of achieving improved connectivity include:

-• Provision of a mix of habitants that are needed for certain species
+- Provision of a mix of habitats that are needed for certain species

 The Environmental Master Plan supports the Land Use preamble of the City's current Official Plan: